-Death toll in Libya floods reaches 3,000: Benghazi administration
+Death toll in Libya floods nearly 3,000 after Storm Daniel

-As eastern Libya wakes up after a disastrous day of flooding caused by Storm Daniel, estimates of those killed and missing are rising.
+Up to 10,000 people are missing and about twice as many have been displaced.

+Up to 3,000 people have died and 10,000 are missing in the massive floods that have overwhelmed parts of eastern Libya.

+Some 20,000 people have been displaced, according to estimates.
+Libya’s eastern administration, based in Benghazi, estimates that 3,000 people are dead.

+In the capital Tripoli, Government of National Unity Prime Minister Abdul Hamid Dbeibah announced on Tuesday that an aid plane carrying 14 tonnes of supplies and medical personnel is headed to Benghazi to help, although there are still difficulties entering the hardest-hit city of Derna.

-Relief convoys are moving from west to east in divided Libya as the internationally recognised government in Tripoli has declared the eastern region a disaster zone and announced it would be sending help.
+Relief convoys are moving from west to east in divided Libya as the internationally recognised Tripoli government has declared the eastern region a disaster zone and announced it would be sending help.

-Tripoli Prime Minister Abdul Hamid Dbeibah announced on Tuesday that an aid plane carrying 14 tonnes of supplies, medicine, equipment and medical personnel is headed to Benghazi to help.

-Heavy rains and flooding hit an area controlled by Libya’s rival eastern administration based in Benghazi.
-It estimated the death toll has now reached 3,000 as more than 1,000 bodies have been retrieved in the hardest-hit Mediterranean city of Derna.
+The Benghazi administration says more than 1,000 bodies have been retrieved in the Mediterranean city of Derna.

-On Monday, Storm Daniel swept eastern Libya, causing two dams on the Wadi Derna river to burst and send millions of cubic metres of water downstream to inundate the river plain, hitting Derna.
+On Monday, Storm Daniel swept eastern Libya, causing two dams on the Wadi Derna River to burst and send millions of cubic metres of water downstream to inundate the river plain, hitting Derna.

 Apartment blocks partially collapsed, and a seafront bridge was washed away as tonnes of water rushed to the sea.